aadesola/GIT/README.md

 git tag

-git branch
+git branch - lists out all branches for the working directory and highlights the current branch.

-git checkout
+git checkout - switch between branches git checkout -b branchname -creates and switch to a new branch.

 git merge

-git remote
+git remote add alias url - add a local repository to a remote repository.

 git push

-git pull
+git pull - fetch and merge

 git stash